Sanofi : Corporate Europe Faces 'Unbearable' Uncertainty Over U.K. Exit | MarketScreener

 With the deadline just weeks away, many big companies find themselves making contingency plans for disaster.

-"The worst case for us is not that we sell a little less fizzy pop," said Hugo Fry, who has spent almost two years at French drugmaker Sanofi SA planning how to insulate the company from a messy Brexit.
+"The worst case for us is not that we sell a little less fizzy pop," said Hugo Fry, managing director of Sanofi SA's U.K. operations.
 "It's patients don't get medicine."
+He has spent almost two years planning how to insulate the French drugmaker from a messy Brexit.

 Many British business leaders never liked Mrs. May's deal.
 Executives from large, international firms with big operations in the U.K. or Europe had pushed for no exit at all in the 2016 referendum and then lobbied for the U.K. to at least remain in a customs union with the EU, its major trade partner.
 But that didn't happen.